dwi67/docker-jboss-fuse-6.3/readme.md

-# docker-jboss-fuse-6.3
+### docker-jboss-fuse-6.3

-A set of docker images for jboss fuse 6.3
+This repository contains a set of jboss fuse 6.3 docker images.